The Velvet Noise Between Us

 Followers

 I love Kim Dracula’s music.
 My favorite songs of his are Killdozer, Seventy Thorns, and Make Me Famous.
-Go follow chiyo!!
+I also love Stray Kids!!
+My fav songs of theirs are Back Door, Thunderous, and Creed!
+Go follow chiyo and oddity!!